Nutlope/tailwind-color-picker/README.md

 - [x] Get initial version working
 - [ ] Make the color picker close after one select
 - [ ] Migrate to manifest v3
-- [ ] Make the shortcut work
+- [ ] Add a keyboard shortcut work
 - [ ] Publish to chrome store
 - [ ] Post on Twitter

 ## How to use

-Toggle the color inspector with Option+Shift+A for mac.
-That's it.
+1. Git clone the repo
+2. Go to chrome://extesions and click "Load UnPacked", then select the dist folder
+3. Pin it to your toolbar, click on it to activate the color picker then click again to exist

 ## Credit

 - Uses [any-color](https://github.com/hankchiutw/any-color) for the color picker
 - Uses the [nearest-color](https://github.com/dtao/nearest-color) package to calculate the nearest tailwind color
-- Copied tailwind colors from [Zhigang Fang](https://github.com/zhigang1992/nearestTailwindColor/blob/master/colors.js)
+- Uses tailwind colors from [nearestTailwindColor](https://github.com/zhigang1992/nearestTailwindColor/blob/master/colors.js)